 'Hope I don’t get shot today at school’

-Last year had the most school shootings on record.
-So how much is it on the minds of American high school students?
+How much are mass shootings on the minds of American high school students?

 -